• Skip to primary navigation

 Instructions

 • Clean the chanterelles.
-If you've never done it before, see the blog post for detailed instructions on that.
+If you've never done it before, see Note 2 below.

-• Chop the green onions into rings, grate the garlic cloves, remove the thyme and rosemary leaves from their stems and chop them finely.
+• Prepare ingredients: Chop the green onions into rings, grate the garlic cloves, remove the thyme and rosemary leaves from their stems, and chop them finely.

-• Wipe the pan clean with a paper towel.
+• Melt butter: Wipe the pan clean with a paper towel.
 Melt the butter in the pan.

-• When the omelet is almost set, add the chanterelle mixture on one half of the omelet.
+• Add mushrooms: When the omelet is almost set, add the chanterelle mixture to one half of the omelet.
 Using a wider spatula, fold the other half over the mushrooms.
 Turn the heat off and let the pan on the hob for another minute or two.

-• Cut in two pieces, sprinkle with parsley or chives and serve with bread and green salad.
+• Serve chanterelle omelet: Cut in two pieces, sprinkle with parsley or chives, and serve with bread and green salad.

 Nutrition